spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 ## PCG-Edge Install

-* Download the edge installer binary from the following location on to the appliance:
+* Download the edge installer binary from the following location onto the appliance:
 <https://spectro-images.s3.amazonaws.com/edge-v2.3x.bin>
 * A Bootstrapper mechanism for installing the Palette component “PCG-E” is baked into the Palette PCG-E binary.
 * As the root user run the PCG-E installation command: